Date Township, Texas County, Missouri

 Date Township is a township in the southeast corner of Texas County, in the U.S. state of Missouri.

 Date Township was erected in 1896, taking its name from a community of the same name within its borders.
 The exact location of the extinct community of Date is unknown to the GNIS.
-The hamlet of Arroll is the seat of and only community located in the township.
+The hamlet of Arroll is located in the township.